cosmos/cosmos-sdk/UPGRADING.md

 #### Account Migration Guide: x/auth to x/accounts

 Users can now migrate accounts from `x/auth` to `x/accounts` using the `auth.MsgMigrateAccount` message.
-Currently, this migration is only supported for `BaseAccount` types due to security considerations.
+Currently, this migration is only supported for `BaseAccount` due to security considerations.

 ##### Migration Process

+The migration process allows an auth BaseAccount to migrate to any kind of x/accounts supported acocunt type, here we will show how to migrate from a legacy x/auth `BaseAccount` to a `x/accounts` `BaseAccount`

 ###### Migrating to x/accounts/defaults/base